 By 1964 the number of humpbacks in the Tonga population was estimated to have fallen dramatically.
 Down from a pre-whaling peak of about 10,000, to less than 250.
 A decline that triggered the end of the New Zealand whaling industry.

 Traditional whaling, or as the International Whaling Commission calls it, “Aboriginal Subsistence Whaling”.
-Is where communities have a proven cultural and subsistence need to hunt and kill whales as they have always done using traditional low-tech means.
+Is where communities have a proven cultural and subsistence need to hunt and kill whales.
+But… doing it as they always have – using traditional low-tech means.

-Small-scale semi-traditional whaling had been practised in Tonga since the 19th century.
+Small-scale, semi-traditional, whaling had been practiced in Tonga since the 19th century.
 With minimal impact when the overall population of the Tongan Tribe was in the thousands.

 But as the full impact of commercial whaling and, in particular the illegal wholesale slaughter carried out by the Soviet Union, decimated the humpback populations of the South Pacific.
 It became a key critical factor in the very survival of the Tongan population.

 Practically this meant that the only whales they stood a chance of killing were the small 2-3 ton calves.
-Because if they harpooned a large humpback they would be the one being towed – probably far out to sea!
+Because if a large humpback was harpooned, the hunters would be the ones being towed – probably far out to sea!

 Hunting the calves had a disproportionate impact on the already critically small numbers of the Tongan humpback population.
 A situation that was tacitly acknowledged when the King of Tonga formally banned whaling completely in 1978.